Domestic Violence Attorney Vancouver, WA

 “Family or household members” means spouses, former spouses, persons who have a child in common regardless of whether they have been married or have lived together at any time, adult persons related by blood or marriage, adult persons who are presently residing together or who have resided together in the past, persons sixteen years of age or older who are presently residing together or who have resided together in the past and who have or have had a dating relationship, persons sixteen years of age or older with whom a person sixteen years of age or older has or has had a dating relationship, and persons who have a biological or legal parent-child relationship, including stepparents and stepchildren and grandparents and grandchildren.

 RCW 10.99.020(5) defines domestic violence beyond just assaultive or violent behavior.
 Domestic violence offenses can include criminal trespassing, malicious mischief, reckless endangerment, violation of court orders, burglary, and other offenses under the law.
 What this broad definition means is that roommates who get into a fight can be charged with a domestic violence offense.
 Two teenage kids, sixteen years old or older who have dated in the past, get into an argument and perhaps one of them out of frustration does something silly like teenagers do and smashes the others cell phone.
 Not only can that person be charged with a crime but also can be charged with a domestic violence crime.
-Your grandmother and mother get into an argument and your grandmother doesn’t actually push, slap or hit your mother, but puts your mother in reasonable fear or apprehension of being pushed, slapped or hit—assaulted in other words.
+Your grandmother and mother get into an argument and your grandmother doesn’t actually push, slap or hit your mother, but puts your mother in reasonable fear or apprehension of being pushed, slapped, or hit—assaulted in other words.
 Consequently, your grandmother could be charged and potentially convicted of a DV Assault against your mother.
 The definition of domestic violence casts a wide-net over people and situations that the average person would not dream that it can apply to.
-In my experience I have seen this net ensnare people who quite frankly didn’t deserved to be lumped into the same classification of a batter or abuser.
+In my experience, I have seen this net ensnare people who quite frankly didn’t deserve to be lumped into the same classification of a batter or abuser.
 Strong Advocacy is critically important.

 The average citizen believes that if a fight occurs between family or household members that simply calling the police will result in the police calming things down and mediating between the parties.
 Unfortunately, under RCW 10.99.030 (6)(a) if a law enforcement officer has probable cause to believe that someone was essentially the wrongdoer in this situation, they have to arrest the person and take them to jail.
 And that person will be held in jail until they see a judge, which could be over two days from the arrest point if they were arrested on a Friday night.
 The small family squabble has just exploded into a serious criminal matter with significant potential consequences.

 Domestic Violence offenses by law have harsher collateral consequences than the same non-domestic violence offenses.
 If charged with a domestic violence offense, the court can issue a no-contact order until the case is concluded, and if convicted of a domestic violence offense can issue a no contact order which can last for years.
 As a result, a momentary mistake can literally result in not seeing your loved one for months or even years.
 In addition, typically the courts will require people sentenced for Domestic Violence offenses to take a yearlong Domestic Violence classes that costs hundreds of dollars.
 Furthermore, if you are convicted of an eligible misdemeanor offense that can be vacated, by virtue of the fact that the situation involved family or household members, the law requires that more time go by to remove it from your record than if the offense did not involve family or household members.
 Consequently, there are a number of difficult life-affecting consequences that can happen to you if convicted of a Domestic Violence offense.
-You need a strong advocate who will fight for your rights.
+You need a strong Domestic Violence Attorney in Vancouver, WA who will fight for your rights.

 Comments are closed.